Guide to Streaming Video Services

 Philo

 Philo can be a great option if you get local channels via an antenna.
-For just $28 a month, you get access to more than 70 channels from partners, including Discovery, Paramount (CBS and Viacom), and AMC Networks.
+For just $33 a month, you get access to more than 70 channels from partners, including Discovery, Paramount (CBS and Viacom), and AMC Networks.
 However, in addition to lacking local channels, Philo doesn’t offer live news (CNN, Fox News) or sports networks such as ESPN and NFL Network.
+It also has an unlimited DVR that will save shows for up to a year.

 The company now has the Smithsonian Channel and Pop, which airs older network shows such as “House” and “NCIS: New Orleans.”
-Last fall it reached a deal to bring 11 Warner Bros.
-Discovery channels to the service.
+It also has a deal for 11 Warner Bros.
+Discovery channels.
 Philo also has a few original series, including “Boss Moves,” with “Love and Hip-Hop” star Rasheeda Frost.
 The service has a deal with Kin Community for access to that company’s women-focused lifestyle content.

 Philo now also offers 100 free, ad-supported channels that you can get without a subscription.